cmubig/arc-icra23/index.md

 <div style="display:inline-block; width:150px; line-height:1.4;">
 <p style="margin:0 0 0 10px;">Stuart Elliott</p>
 <!--p style="margin:0 0 0 10px;">CMU</p-->
-<p style="margin:0 0 0 10px; font-size:10px;">Stuart W. Elliott is a senior analyst at the OECD where he leads the AI
+<p style="margin:0 0 0 10px; font-size:10px;">Senior analyst at the OECD leading the AI
 and the Future of Skills project.
 He holds a doctorate degree in economics from the Massachusetts Institute of Technology and a BA in economics from Columbia University.
-He also received postdoctoral training in cognitive psychology at Carnegie Mellon University.
-He authored the 2017 CERI report on <i>Computers and the Future of Skill Demand</i>, which provided the groundwork for the design of the AI and the Future of Skills project.
-He is also a scholar at the National Academies of Sciences, Engineering, and Medicine in the US where he has led studies on educational tests and indicators, assessment of science and 21st century skills, applications of information technology, occupational preparation and certification, and measuring productivity.</p>
+He also received postdoctoral training in cognitive psychology at Carnegie Mellon University. </p>
 <!-- TODO: these bios are pretty looong -->
 </div> </div> </a>